H-1B Cap Season

 How to Ensure You Properly File Your H-1B Cap-Subject Petition

-- If your selected registration was submitted during the initial registration period of March 9 to March 25, you must indicate a start date of Oct.
-1, 2021, on your petition or your petition will be rejected or denied.
+- You must indicate a start date of Oct.
+1 or later (and 6 months or less from the receipt date of the petition) on your petition or your petition will be rejected or denied.

-- You must provide a copy of the H-1B Registration Selection Notice for the registration filed by your organization on behalf of the beneficiary included in the petition.
-Ensure that you have also entered the corresponding “Beneficiary Confirmation Number” on the H Classification Supplement (Page 15, Question 5).
+- You must provide a copy of the H-1B Registration Selection Notice for the registration filed by your organization on behalf of the beneficiary with the petition.
+Ensure that you have also entered the corresponding “Beneficiary Confirmation Number” on the H Classification Supplement (Page 13, Question 5).

 - Ensure that any information provided during the electronic registration process matches the information provided on the petition.
 If any information does not match, you should provide an explanation with your petition and supporting documentation as to why there was a change or why the information does not match.
 If information on the registration and petition does not match, USCIS may reject or deny the petition.
 USCIS encourages the use of a brightly colored coversheet flagging the issue as a good way to ensure that this is reviewed upon receipt.

 - Make sure each form has an original signature, preferably in black ink.
-Ensure all signatures comply with Policy Memorandum PM-602-0134.1: Signatures on Paper Applications, Petitions, Requests, and Other Documents Filed with U.S. Citizenship and Immigration Services (PDF, 118 KB).
+Ensure all signatures comply with Policy Memorandum PM-602-0134.1: Signatures on Paper Applications, Petitions, Requests, and Other Documents Filed with U.S. Citizenship and Immigration Services.

 - Submit all required documentation and evidence with the petition at the time of filing to ensure timely processing.